valentynkt/BackendGarden/content/notes/Dependency Injection.md

 ### Reusability

-DI promotes code reusability by making it easier to swap out components or extend functionality.
+DI promotes [[Code reuse|code reusability]] by making it easier to swap out components or extend functionality.
 For example, you can change the database provider or add caching to your application by creating new implementations of the interfaces and injecting them without affecting existing code.

-Let’s say you decide to switch from using a SQL database to a NoSQL database.
+Let’s say you decide to switch from using a SQL [[database]] to a NoSQL [[database]].
 With Dependency Injection, you can create a new `NoSqlUserRepository` implementing `IUserRepository` and inject it into the `UserService` without changing the `UserService` code.

 ``` csharp
 public class NoSqlUserRepository : IUserRepository